-Tougaloo students interested in the fields of engineering and physical sciences may participate in the PEPS Program.
-One aspect of the PEPS Program involves dual degree programs with several engineering schools.
+Tougaloo students interested in the fields of engineering and physical sciences may participate in the PEPS Program.One aspect of the PEPS Program involves dual degree programs with several engineering schools.
 After matriculation at Tougaloo for three years and completion of basic courses and specific requirements, a student may transfer to an engineering school to complete an engineering curriculum.
-By transferring course-credit in both directions, one may complete a major at each institution, and earn two baccalaureate degrees: one from Tougaloo College and one from the engineering school.
-Under ideal circumstances, it is possible to finish the program in five years.
-Courses taken at Tougaloo include Calculus I-III, Differential Equations, General Physics I-II, General Chemistry I-II, and as many courses as possible in the major (including Organic Chemistry for Chemical Engineering).
+By transferring course-credit in both directions, one may complete a major at each institution, and earn two baccalaureate degrees: one from Tougaloo College and one from the engineering school.Under ideal circumstances, it is possible to finish the program in five years.Courses taken at Tougaloo include Calculus I-III, Differential Equations, General Physics I-II, General Chemistry I-II, and as many courses as possible in the major (including Organic Chemistry for Chemical Engineering).
 The major at Tougaloo is likely to be Physics, Chemistry, Mathematics, or Mathematics with an emphasis in Computer Science.
 Students are encouraged to ask the Physics faculty for a copy of the pre-engineering handbook to find out the concentrations offered at specific institutions, types of available financial aid and the name, and address and telephone number of the contact person at each institution.

-Reuben V. Anderson Pre-Law Society
+Reuben V. Anderson Pre-Law Society and Program

-The Reuben V. Anderson Pre-Law Society, formed in 1992, is an organization open to Tougaloo College students interested in entering law school or pursuing law-related careers, and to students whose general interest in the law relates to their chosen professions and majors (for example, students interested in environmental sciences may join the Society to learn more aboutenvironmental law).
+The Reuben V. Anderson Pre-Law Society, formed in 1992, is an organization open to Tougaloo College students who are interested in attending law school, or pursuing careers within the legal profession, or who simply desire to learn more about the enduring impact of the law on the moral, social, legal, and economic institutions of our society and how it affects people from every socioeconomic corner.
+The Society houses the Reuben V. Anderson Pre-Law Scholars Program, the LSAT Workshop Initiative, the Tougaloo College-Mississippi College School of Law Accelerated Law Degree Program (commonly referred to as the "3 + 3 program"), and the Pre-Law Minor.
 The Society is named in honor of The Honorable Reuben V. Anderson, a Tougaloo graduate and the first African-American jurist on the Mississippi Supreme Court (1985-1990).